NoamAvitan1/application_game2048/README.md

 A new Flutter project.

-This project was made by Noam Avitan.
+This application was made by Noam Avitan.

 ## Getting Started